biya-coin/biyaliquid-docs/.gitbook/defi/wallet/accounts.md

 curl -X GET "http://localhost:10337/cosmos/auth/v1beta1/accounts/biya14au322k9munkmx5wrchz9q30juf5wjgz2cfqku" -H "accept: application/json"
 ```

-See the [Swagger API](https://lcd.biyaliquid.network/swagger/) reference for the full docs on the accounts API.
+See the [Swagger API](https://lcd.biyachain.network/swagger/) reference for the full docs on the accounts API.

 {% hint style="info" %}
-The Cosmos SDK Keyring output (i.e `biyaliquidd keys`) only supports addresses in Bech32 format.
+The Cosmos SDK Keyring output (i.e `biyachaind keys`) only supports addresses in Bech32 format.
 {% endhint %}

-### Derive Biyaliquid Account from a private key/mnemonic
+### Derive Biyachain Account from a private key/mnemonic

-Below is an example of how to derive an Biyaliquid Account from a private key and/or a mnemonic phrase:
+Below is an example of how to derive an Biyachain Account from a private key and/or a mnemonic phrase:

 ```js
 import { Wallet } from 'ethers'